dvaumoron/cornucopia/README.md

 ## Why ?

-you don't like writing boilerplate code and find that Golang has no macro preprocessor, admittedly now that it has generics many use cases are gone, for others there is still `go generate`, but this one doesn't do anything by itself.
+You don't like writing boilerplate code and find that Golang has no macro preprocessor, admittedly now that it has generics many use cases are gone, for others there is still [`go generate`](https://go.dev/blog/generate), but this one doesn't do anything by itself.

 You need a code generation tool, you need Cornucopia.